M7-TROJAN/DataBase/Project_4_Car_Rental/README.md

 -- Insert a new RentalBooking record
 -- INSERT INTO RentalBooking (CustomerID, VehicleID, RentalDurationDays, RentalStartDate, PickupLocation, DropOffLocation, RentalPricePerDay, InitialCheckNotes) VALUES ...

+-- Get the BookingID of the newly inserted Booking

+-- Insert a record into the RentalTransaction table to track the initial payment for a rental booking.
+INSERT INTO RentalTransaction ( BookingID, PaidInitialTotalDueAmount, PaymentDetails, TransactionDate, ReturnID, ActualTotalDueAmount,
+    TotalRemaining, TotalRefundedAmount, UpdatedTransactionDate
+)
+VALUES ...
 ```

 ## Full Real Examples